 Simpler preparation process – Many home sellers invest significant time and money in preparing their house for the market.
 But when you list your house as is, you can skip weeks (even months) of home improvement projects (as well as the associated costs).

-Quicker sale – Typically “as is” homes sell faster in a buyer’s market.
-Buyers looking to “fix-up” an as is home will snatch it up as a quick sale, sometimes as a cash offer, and immediately begin the renovation.
+Quicker sale – Typically “as is” homes sell faster in a cash buyer’s market.
+Cash buyers looking to “fix-up” an as is home will snatch it up as a quick sale, sometimes as a cash offer, and immediately begin the renovation.

 Just like any major home selling decision, there are notable drawbacks to selling your home as is.
-These potential disadvantages include:
+These potential disadvantages of a sale by owner setup include: